dylan7rdgz/javascript/features/crimsonAI/payments.md

                                 product: {Id of our Premium product}, PremiumCP in another line item
                                 product_data:
                                     name: Premium {Products name to be displayed to the customer}
-                                    description:
+                                    description: quantity
                                     images:
                                     metadata: no need to attach a metadata object
                                     taxcode: not needed
-                                    unit amount/ unit_amount_decimal: how much to charge
+                                    unit_amount/ unit_amount_decimal: how much to charge
                                     recurring:
-                                        - interaval [billing frqeuncy - day, week, month, year] {we will use only month and year}
+                                        - interval [billing frequency - day, week, month, year] {we will use only month and year}
                                         - interval_count: just an alternative to interval with a different format
-                                    tax_behavior: no taxes. taxes are part og the prices we offer on enago read
+                                    tax_behavior: no taxes. taxes are part of the prices we offer on enago read
                                     quantity: should be 1
                                     adjustable_quantity:
                                         enabled: